JJJ/chelsea/README.md

 * formatting functions
 * a registered shutdown function

 If you do not want these things either, you will need to steal & strip what you want from `wp-load.php`, `wp-config.php` and `wp-settings.php`, and bolt it all directly into `chelsea.php`.
 This is totally doable, even though it feels a little weird.
-Perhaps a future version of Chelsea will do this, too!
+*(Perhaps a future version of Chelsea could do this, too?)*

 ## Oh yeah

+Issues and pull requests encouraged.
+Thank you for reading this far.

-Happy booting! 💜
+Happy booting 💜